jaysonhabitan/habitan_jayson_blogging_system/README.md

-## Instruction to follow to start running the project (Please follow accordingly)
+## Instructions to follow to start running the project (Please follow accordingly)

 ```
 composer install